portworx/px-docs/registry.md

 title: "Run the Docker Registry with High Availability"
 sidebar: home_sidebar
 ---
-# Run the Docker Registry with High Availability

 The Docker Registry is a server-side application that stores and lets you distribute Docker images.
 The following instructions use Docker Registry version 2.3.0.

 ## Step 1: Create a storage volume for the Docker Registry